 If you have someone in your party who's a bit afraid of heights, they may want to skip the Sky Ride.
 It really doesn't go that high, but someone like that might find having the Griffon and Loch Ness Monster coasters zoom by a little unnerving.
 For the rest of us, it's a thrilling way to see the coasters (and take photos) without actually going on the rides.

 Bring Your Own Stroller-

 You may be able rent one, but they charge around $16 for a single stroller.
 (And wouldn't you rather use that $16 elsewhere?)
 If you didn't bring your stroller and you could use a new one, it may make more sense to buy a stroller at Busch Gardens Europe.

 Ditto for wheelchair rentals, which are $15 for manual wheel chairs, and $45 for electric wheelchairs.
 During the busy summer season you'll probably have to wait in line for these, so plan ahead and you'll get to the rides that much sooner.

 Most people on a Busch Gardens Europe family vacation getaway find that the crowds head immediately toward Italy, so try going in the opposite direction toward Ireland and France.

 In the height of summer, it can get pretty hot at Busch Gardens Europe.
 The line outside DarKastle sprays a mist.
-Europe in the Air is an air-conditioned ride, and you'll spend most if not all of the wait in its cool, cave-like halls.
-Other cool spots include the Globe Theater (currently showing Pirates in 4D) and the Abbey Stone theater.
+Celtic Fyre is air-conditioned, and you'll spend most if not all of the wait in its cool, cave-like halls.
+Other cool spots include the Globe Theater (currently showing Elmo Rocks) and the Abbey Stone theater.